Donald Trump Impeachment Inquiry Is ‘Doomed To Fail,’ Says Ken Starr

 Both Trump and his Republican allies claim that there was no quid pro quo, and that the president did therefore not commit an impeachable offense.

-According to Trump, the impeachment inquiry is yet another “witch hunt,” another attempt by the Democratic Party’s to remove him from the White House.
+According to Trump, the impeachment inquiry is yet another “witch hunt,” another attempt by the Democratic Party to remove him from the White House.